Broomfield Water Rates and Water License Fees, From 2023 - 2030

 City and County of Broomfield Answer: “Water tap and license fees correspond to development in Broomfield.
 The variance reflects the changes observed in the development sector over the past 18 months.
 Both residential and commercial development have seen a slow down due to fluctuation in the economic markets.
 Additionally, licenses fees and their associated revenues that were anticipated in 2023, were actually purchased in December 2022 by developers to avoid the rate increases effective January 1, 2023.” (emphasis added).

-The bottom line is that the Broomfield Council and City and County Leadership is making up for their poorly managed water license and water rate policies by raising your water bills by 133% by 2028 and 148% by 2030.
+The bottom line is that the Broomfield Council and City and County Leadership is raising your water bills by 133% by 2028 and 148% by 2030 to make up for their poor water license and water rate policies.
+And, by their own admission, there is no end in sight to the additional water rate increases.

 Broomfield Deserves Better.